mvlassis/crisp/README.md

 # chip-8-rust
 Chip-8 emulator written in rust

+## Features
+- All opcodes of the original Chip-8 implemented
+- Sound support
+- Configuration file to store all settings
+- Reset button
+- Configurable palettes (and the ability to add your own)

 ## TODO List
-- Add basic sound support
+- ~~Add sound support~~
-- Add configration file to store settings
+- ~~Add configration file to store settings~~
 - Add customization options
-- Add pause button
+- Add pause/resume button
+- ~~Add reset button~~